Autostronomy/AstroPhot/README.md

 Also note that AutoProf is only available for python3.

+You can fork the GitHub if you want to do some serious customization, everything will be in the `autoprof` directory once you download the source.

 ## Getting started

 The easiest way to get started using AutoProf is to try running the jupyter notebook tutorials.
 Simply make a new directory where you want to run the tutorials then run the: